Luca (2021 film): Themes and inspirations

 Casarosa stated that the movie is a celebration of friendship, and "a love letter to the summers of our youth – those formative years when you're finding yourself", inspired by his childhood in Genoa.
-The title character is based on Casarosa himself, while Alberto on his best friend of the same name, Alberto Surace, to whom the film is dedicated and who also voices a fisherman in the Italian dub.
+Casarosa based the title character on himself, while Alberto is based on his best friend, Alberto Surace, to whom the film is dedicated and who also voices a fisherman in the Italian dub.
 Casarosa stated: "My best friend Alberto was a bit of a troublemaker, [while] I was very timid and had a bit of a sheltered life — we couldn't have been more different ...
 Alberto pushed me out of my comfort zone, and pushed me off many cliffs, metaphorically and not.
 I probably would not be here if I didn't learn to chase my dreams from him.
 It's these types of deep friendships that I wanted to talk about in Luca, and that is what's at the heart of this film."

 The sea monsters, based on old Italian myths and regional folklore, were defined by Casarosa as a "metaphor for feeling different", explaining: "We were also a bit of 'outsiders', so it felt right to use sea monsters to express the idea that we felt a little different and not cool as kids".
 Casarosa stated: "I always found the old sea monsters on maps really fascinating.
 The mystery of the sea was so represented in the weird creatures that we used to draw.
 And that area has a lot of wonderful myths".
 Producer Andrea Warren expanded: "We always liked the idea that the metaphor of being a sea monster can apply to so many different things.
 There is a theme of openness, showing oneself and self-acceptance, as well as community acceptance.
 Confronting the idea that there's more to sea monsters than they realized.
 You know that they've only seen it through one perspective, one lens, and so I think that that's a wonderful theme in the film, which is that those ideas weren't right and that there's more to learn."
 Casarosa agreed: "We hope that 'sea monster' could be a metaphor for all [manners] of feeling different — like being a teen or even pre-teen — any moment where you feel odd.
 It felt like a wonderful way to talk about that and having to accept ourselves first, whatever way we feel different."